JeroenFrie/Microscopy_Group_4/ReadMe.txt

 your microscope.

 All of the other files contain the pieces of code that were necessary to create this master file.
-As such these files are a bit messier.
+As such these files are a bit messier and contain less documentation.

 In general if you want to run any of the files contained in this GitHub repository you will need to change the "file_pathing" statements in the code since these are